mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    |   :align: right                                        |   :align: left                                         |
    +--------------------------------------------------------+--------------------------------------------------------+

 The user may wish to capture gradients in the moderator by adding rings in the moderator.
-The following code snippet repeats the scenario above but with 2 rings in the moderator.
+The following code snippet repeats the scenario above, but with 2 rings in the moderator.

 .. code-block:: python